 The margin call calculator takes into account your initial purchase price, initial margin percentage, and your maintenance margin percentage.

-With these inputs, the calculator calculates the margin call price of the position you want to open.
+With these inputs, the calculator calculates the margin call price of the position you are analyzing.

 How to calculate margin call price